CarterPape/CarterPape.github.io/the-blog/decompiling-facebook/_posts/2018-06-05-whatsapp-and-facebook-just-dont-mix.md

 - Will WhatsApp users ever see ads in the app?
 - Will WhatsApp messages remain encrypted end-to-end?

 WhatsApp built end-to-end encryption into the app in 2016, after its acquisition by Facebook, giving users a totally private messaging experience.
-By contrast, Messenger, which is Facebook's messaging platform, can monetize users' conversations.
-In other words, Facebook has the ability to mine users' conversations for ad targeting fodder because those messages are not encrypted end-to-end.
+By contrast, Messenger, which is Facebook's messaging platform, can monetize users' conversations.[^Messenger] In other words, Facebook has the ability to mine users' conversations for ad targeting fodder because those messages are not encrypted end-to-end.

 The result is that Facebook can present advertisements to you in your news feed that are targeted to you based on the private conversations you're having in Messenger.
 If you're talking about how hungry you are with your friends, maybe you'll start seeing advertisements for local restaurants!

 **This is what Facebook's critics mean when they say that Facebook turns users into the product.**

-<small>(Tangent: Understanding whether Facebook actually uses Messenger conversations to do ad targeting will be the subject of a future post.
-For now, I can say that it is likely, but merely the fact that I have been researching this and can't find a clear answer says something about Facebook's problem with transparency.)</small>

 ## Facebook's own equivalent to WhatsApp

-To better understand Facebook's thinking on WhatsApp and how it fits into their product suite, I looked up press releases and statements Facebook has made about [secret conversations][help page on secret conversations], which was a feature it added to its Messenger service to provide users the same end-to-end encryption that is built into WhatsApp, Apple's Messages, Signal, and other secure messaging platforms.
+To better understand Facebook's thinking on WhatsApp and how it fits into their product suite, I looked up press releases and statements Facebook has made about [secret conversations][full help page on secret conversations], which was a feature it added to its Messenger service to provide users the same end-to-end encryption that is built into WhatsApp, Apple's Messages, Signal, and other secure messaging platforms.

 As it turns out, Facebook kind of trips over itself explaining secret conversations in their [initial press release][secret conversations press release] about it, awkwardly dodging the technical detail that end-to-end encryption's main draw is that it prevents Facebook from seeing the content of your messages (i.e. it prevents your messages from being monetized):